markcoatsworth/readthedocs/docs/man-pages/condor_submit.rst

     Setting this expression does not affect the job’s resource requirements or preferences.
-For a job to only run on a machine with a minimum ``MaxJobRetirementTime``, or to preferentially run on such machines, explicitly specify this in the requirements and/or rank expressions.
+For a job to only run on a machine with a minimum MaxJobRetirementTime, or to preferentially run on such machines, explicitly specify this in the requirements and/or rank expressions.

  nice\_user = <True \| False>
     Normally, when a machine becomes available to HTCondor, HTCondor decides which job to run based upon user and job priorities.
-Setting **nice\_user** equal to ``True`` tells HTCondor not to use your regular user priority, but that this job should have last priority among all users and all jobs.
+Setting **nice\_user** equal to True tells HTCondor not to use your regular user priority, but that this job should have last priority among all users and all jobs.
 So jobs submitted in this fashion run only on machines which no other non-nice\_user job wants — a true bottom-feeder job!
 This is very handy if a user has some jobs they wish to run, but do not wish to use resources that could instead be used to run other people’s HTCondor jobs.
-Jobs submitted in this fashion have ``"nice-user."`` prepended to the owner name when viewed from *condor\_q* or *condor\_userprio*.
-The default value is ``False``. noop\_job = <ClassAd Boolean Expression>
+Jobs submitted in this fashion have "nice-user." prepended to the owner name when viewed from *condor\_q* or *condor\_userprio*.
+The default value is False. noop\_job = <ClassAd Boolean Expression>
-    When this boolean expression is ``True``, the job is immediately removed from the queue, and HTCondor makes no attempt at running the job.
+    When this boolean expression is True, the job is immediately removed from the queue, and HTCondor makes no attempt at running the job.
     The log file for the job will show a job submitted event and a job terminated event, along with an exit code of 0, unless the user specifies a different signal or exit code. noop\_job\_exit\_code = <return value>
-    When **noop\_job** is in the submit description file and evaluates to ``True``, this command allows the job to specify the return value as shown in the job’s log file job terminated event.
+    When **noop\_job** is in the submit description file and evaluates to True, this command allows the job to specify the return value as shown in the job’s log file job terminated event.
 If not specified, the job will show as having terminated with status 0.
 This overrides any value specified with **noop\_job\_exit\_signal**. noop\_job\_exit\_signal = <signal number>
-    When **noop\_job** is in the submit description file and evaluates to ``True``, this command allows the job to specify the signal number that the job’s log event will show the job having terminated with. remote\_initialdir = <directory-path>
+    When **noop\_job** is in the submit description file and evaluates to True, this command allows the job to specify the signal number that the job’s log event will show the job having terminated with. remote\_initialdir = <directory-path>
     The path specifies the directory in which the job is to be executed on the remote machine.
 This is currently supported in all universes